backstage/backstage/beps/0004-scaffolder-task-idempotency/README.md

 ### Serialization of workspace

 We believe that a serialization of workspace is a way to achieve re-running the task on a non-sticky way.
 This means that the task can be restored and retried on a different scaffolder backend instance or node.
-This serialization can be stored in the database, or perhaps additional modules could be installed to provide additional options for storing this seralized workspace data.
+This serialization can be stored in the database, or perhaps additional modules could be installed to provide additional options for storing this serialized workspace data.

 ### Secrets

 Secrets will be stored for a longer period of time in the database and wiped out once the task going into a complete state (successfully finished or archived).
 Depending on the life of the task, it's possible that these secrets could expire.
-The refresh of these tokens is out of scope for now, but perhaps could be achieved by notifing the user that they need to go back to a task page to re-trigger the task.
+The refresh of these tokens is out of scope for now, but perhaps could be achieved by notifying the user that they need to go back to a task page to re-trigger the task.

 ## Design Details